-Ankles, wrists and knees are some of the most common body parts to sprain, though they aren’t the only body parts that can be injured.
+Ankles, wrists, and knees are some of the most common body parts to sprain, though they aren’t the only body parts that can be injured.
 Since sprains are so common, it is important to know the signs so you can recognize a sprain when it happens and treat it accordingly.

-Here are some signs of a sprain:
+Here are four signs of a sprain:

 After a sprain, the injured area will likely begin to swell right away and may continue to swell following the injury.
 The swelling takes place because your body is trying to heal after the injury by sending blood to the injured area.